Upper and Lower Blepharoplasty

 Recovery after Blepharoplasty

 Although patients may experience swelling and bruising, improvement in appearance may continue for up to a year.
-Side effects although uncommon, may include: reaction to anesthesia, infection, double or blurred vision, dry eye, Uneven healing or scarring may occur, but is rare and may require further surgery.
 The incision scars are concealed and will fade over time.
 Although aging continues, the results of blepharoplasty are long-lasting.